LuiseFreese/mermaid/docs/usage-guide.md

 - **Foreign keys**: Reference the related table (e.g., `customer_id` in Order table)
 - **Boolean fields**: Start with `is_` or `has_` (e.g., `is_active`)
 - **Date fields**: End with `_date` or `_time` (e.g., `created_date`)
-2. **Use dry runs**: Preview changes before applying to Dataverse
+- **Use dry runs**: Preview changes before applying to Datavese.
-4. **Version control**: Keep your Mermaid files in source control
+- **Version control**: Keep your Mermaid files in source control
-5. **Document changes**: Use meaningful commit messages for ERD updates
+- **Document changes**: Use meaningful commit messages for ERD updates
 - **Backup before changes**: Create solution backups
 - **Monitor creation**: Use verbose mode to track progress
 - **Validate results**: Check created entities in Dataverse maker portal